Can't find an answer? Ask a Question

 The Canada Revenue Agency (CRA) has contacted me because they need an explanation about my "undeclared" program.
 What do I need to do?

-You can print off a T2202A Explanation Letter from your myTRU student portal that you can send to the CRA.
+You can print off a T2202A Explanation Letter from myTRU to send to the CRA.
 You can find the letter by clicking on My Academic Record OL, T2202A Tax Form and T2202A Explanation Letter.